 This policy continues work the City has already begun in greening its fleet and provides clearer direction and standardized practices for all City departments.
 Minneapolis is one of the first government agencies in the Twin Cities metro area to implement a green fleet policy.

-Minneapolis’ Green Fleet by the numbers
+Our green fleet by the numbers

-- 3 All-Electric Vehicles
+- 40 All-Electric Vehicles

+- 110 Hybrid Vehicles

 Interesting fleet facts